JReng-cls/Rogers-Jake-portfolio/Types_of_Networks_and_Connections_and_Devices.md

 Next, by running the 'arp -n' and 'ip -s link' commands a user can view network activity.
 The 'arp -n' command reveals the IP and MAC addresses of the devices that the computer has been comunicating with.
 The commands should reveal a screen like this:

 ![screenshot](assets/css/arp-n.png)

+By running the 'sudo ethtool enp0s1' command the user can view how the device connects at the Physical layer.